Cryogenic tanks are used for the storage of cryogenic liquids.

-These form part of gas supply systems to be used in a wide range of applications, including metal processing, medical technology, electronics, water treatment, energy generation and the food industry.
+The tanks often provide a bulk gas source for a gas supply and distribution system.
+The applications include metal processing, medical technology, electronics, water treatment, energy generation and the food industry.
 Cryogenic liquids are also used for low temperature cooling applications, such as engineering shrink fitting, food freezing and the storage of bio-samples.

-Cryogenic tanks are thermally insulated, typically with a vacuum jacket, designed and manufactured to a high specification following international design codes.
-They can be fixed, mobile or transportable.
+Cryogenic tanks are designed and manufactured to a high specification following international design codes.
+They have very efficient insulation to maintain the liquid at its cold temperature.
+They are available for static, mobile or transportable applications.

-Tanks that are, or are intended to be, used to transport cryogenic liquids have to comply with the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations.
+Transportable cryogenic tanks that are, or are intended, to be used for the carriage of cryogenic liquids must comply with the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations.

+In service, owners and the users of cryogenic tanks have legal responsibilities and a duty of care to ensure their equipment is maintained and operated safely.
+BCGA Leaflet 12 provides advice and guidance on appropriate practice.
+The user must carry out routine safety inspections, including daily checks, refer to BCGA Leaflet 11.
 When in use a small amount of frosting and ice may be seen.
 Small quantities should not be a cause for concern, but the quantity of ice should be routinely monitored.
-If ice continues to build-up, de-icing should take place to prevent the ice build-up becoming excessive (refer to BCGA L21).
+If ice continues to build-up, de-icing should take place to prevent the ice build-up becoming excessive, advice is available in BCGA Leaflet 21.

-Any repair or modification to a cryogenic tank shall only be carried out by a competent repairer in accordance with the design codes to which it was manufactured, taking into account current requirements in regulations and legislation.
-Such repairs or modifications shall not affect its integrity or the operation of any protective devices (refer to BCGA CP 39).
+Any repair or modification to a cryogenic tank shall only be carried out by a competent repairer in accordance with the design codes to which it was manufactured, taking into account current requirements in legislation.
+Such repairs or modifications shall not affect its integrity or the operation of any protective devices, refer to BCGA CP 39.

 All repairs and modifications have to be documented and records have to be kept for the life of the tank.

-Cryogenic tanks require a formal periodic assessment to ensure they are safe for continued use.
+Overtime cryogenic tanks may deteriorate due to aging, fatigue, etc. Cryogenic tanks require a formal periodic assessment to ensure they remain safe for continued use, this is called revalidation.
 This revalidation period shall be decided by a Competent Person but shall not exceed 20 years.
 Due to the nature of their service a shorter period for mobile tanks is recommended (refer to BCGA CP 39).
 When revalidation takes place a report is produced which is to be kept with the tank records for the life of the tank.

-Links to a number of those providers are available below.
+Links to a number of tank providers or disposal providers are available below.
 To view the full list, please click here.

 Within BCGA cryogenic tanks are the responsibility of Technical Sub-Committee (TSC) 1.
 Members can access information on TSC1 via the Committee Meetings page.